MORIC: CSI Delay-Doppler Decomposition for Robust Wi-Fi-based Human Activity Recognition: Method

-which indicates that the projection of the $3$-D velocity of the moving point in a random direction in the environment can be expressed as a linear function of the phase of the multipath component \(h(s; \tau_i)\).
+which shows that, under a concentrated angular distribution within the \(i^{\text{th}}\) delay bin, \(v_r(s;\tau_i)\) provides an approximately linear projection of the actual three-dimensional velocity \(\mathbf{v}(s)\) along the corresponding observation direction.
+This linear projection interpretation is valid when \(\kappa \gg 1\), or equivalently, when the reflections contributing to the delay bin are concentrated around a dominant direction.
+Otherwise, \(v_r(s;\tau_i)\) remains a function of the actual velocity, but represents a mixed and blurred superposition of projections along multiple unknown directions.
 In this context, define the set

-that collects projections of the true three-dimensional velocity vector \(\mathbf{v}(s)\) onto the directions associated with each delay of multipaths \(\tau_i\).
+that collects projections of the true three-dimensional velocity vector \(\mathbf{v}(s)\) onto the directions associated with each multipath delay \(\tau_i\).
 This set consists of velocity projections that are implicitly functions of the concentration parameter $\kappa$ and the mean direction $\mathbf{m}_i$, which are typically unknown.
 However, it is not necessary to estimate these parameters, as the projections can be treated as distinct motion representations regardless of their specific values.
 Each multipath component \(h(s;\tau_i)\) captures motion from a distinct spatial angle, thus offering a rich and diverse description of the underlying movement.
 This diversity makes \(\mathcal{V}_{\mathrm{r}}(s)\) a powerful descriptor for HAR, as it encodes how motion is perceived through multiple propagation paths.
 In the proposed method, this set is used directly as input for training the classification model.
-Fig.~\ref{figure:doppler} illustrates an example in which four Doppler velocities, extracted from a single CSI sample, each reflect the activity pattern from a different observation angle.
+Fig.~\ref{figure:doppler} illustrates an example in which four Doppler velocity projections extracted from a single CSI sample capture the same activity from different unknown observation directions.
+Indeed, these complementary projections are unordered and arise from unknown multipath-dependent directions.
+This motivates a classifier design that can aggregate them in an order-invariant manner and learn discriminative temporal signatures without relying on known Cartesian axes.